Raquel Cassidy: Career

 In an early role, Cassidy played Lola Chaves in an episode of The Bill, speaking predominantly in Spanish.
 In 2001 she took the role of Susan Gately in Teachers, returning for the second series in 2002.
 She has also played the Home Office Junior Minister Jo Porter in Party Animals, Cassie Turner in The Worst Week of My Life, Nancy Weeks in Moving Wallpaper and Mel in Lead Balloon.

-In 2013 Cassidy joined the cast of Downton Abbey, playing the role of rehabilitated thief and ladies maid Phyllis Baxter for the show's final three series.
+In 2013 Cassidy joined the cast of Downton Abbey, playing the role of rehabilitated thief and lady's maid Phyllis Baxter for the show's final three series.
 In 2015 the cast won a Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
 She reprised the role for the show's 2019 feature film, also called Downton Abbey and its 2022 sequel.

 She has subsequently played the role of Miss Hardbroom in four series of the 2017 television revival of The Worst Witch.
-In 2022, she is appearing in series 4 of The Good Karma Hospital as Frankie Martin.
+In 2022, she appeared in series 4 of The Good Karma Hospital as Frankie Martin.
+In 2023, she played Maria Swanson in an episode of British crime drama series The Chelsea Detective.